alexishevia/izinput-pwa/docs/README.md

 Invoice Zero (IZ) is a personal finance system designed to be easy to use.

-IZ is based on just two concepts: Accounts and Transfers.
+IZ supports three types of transactions:

+- Payment: money is deposited to one of your accounts
+- Expense: money is withdrawn from one of your accounts
-Every transaction in IZ is represented as a Transfer between two Accounts.
+- Transfer: money is exchanged between two accounts

-Eg:

-- You finish a gig and get paid \$500.

-  This can be represented as a \$500 transfer from your "Gigs" account to your "Savings" account.

-- You order take out and spend \$30.

-  This can be represented as a \$30 transfer from your "Savings" account to your "Food" account.

-- You want to save \$50 towards buying a new TV.

-  This can be represented as a \$50 transfer from your "Savings" account to your "TV Savings" account.

-In these examples:
-"Gigs" and "Food" would be "external" accounts (money that is not yours).
-"Savings" and "TV Savings" would be "internal" accounts (your money).

-That's it.
-You decide how many accounts you want to create and how you want to name them.
+IZ allows you to assign a category to every transaction, so you can keep track of where your money is being spent (or earned).

-Based on the transfers you record, IZ can help you answer questions like:
+Based on the transactions you record, IZ can help you answer questions like:

 - How much money have I earned this month?
 - How much money have I spent this month?
-- How much money do I currently have?
+- How much money do I currently have on each account?
 - How does my spending patterns compare to previous months?
 - How much money will I have in a year if my financial behavior does not change?
 - If I lost my income sources today, how long will it take for my money to run out?